saidaHF/InitiationToPython/slides/slides.md

 # Installation:

-for this course we will use conda (see the pre-course info) but if you use reasonably recent linux distro, you may alternatively also install the packages from the official repositories
+For this course we will use conda (see the pre-course info) but if you use reasonably recent linux distro, you may alternatively also install the packages from the official repositories